shandran/shandran.github.io/openneuroscience.md

 ---

-# Lab 3: Neural network simulator
+# Activity 3: Neural network simulator

 An interactive neural network simulator [developed](https://www.eneuro.org/content/4/2/ENEURO.0022-17.2017) at the University of Oslo and hosted at the [Neuronify website](https://dragly.org/projects/neuronify/).